 picked at random based on a signal made up on the fly.

 That man is Richard Drew, concert violinist and title character.
 When the deputy director takes the bait, coming to more and more paranoid conclusions based on completely innocent aspects of his life, Drew is dragged into the deadly spy battle, complete with Femme Fatale

 starring Tom Hanks

-, this movie plays with many of the spy thriller tropes, and also features a rare credited appearance by Carrie Fisher
+, where comedian Pierre Richard played the role later given to Hanks.
+It plays with many of the spy thriller tropes, and also features a rare credited appearance by Carrie Fisher

 - Black and Grey Morality: The Deputy sees no problem with committing murder and causing international incidents to secure a promotion.
 Meanwhile, the Director has no issues with throwing an innocent man under a bus to save his own skin.
 The victor in the end is the Director's underling Brown, who is significantly more morally White than either of them, and ends up director of the CIA in the previous Director's place

 - Mistaken for CIA Deep Cover Agent: Drew's gig as a traveling musician has taken him around the world, including several Communist nations, which leads the Deputy to conclude music is just his cover job.